ApeWorX/ape/docs/userguides/cache.md

 Exit the IPython interpreter.

-To get the `blocks` table data from the SQLite db.
+You can query the cache database directly, for debugging purposes.
+For example, to get the `blocks` table data from the SQLite db we can do the following:
 ```bash
 ape cache query --network ethereum:mainnet:infura "SELECT * FROM blocks"
 ```